ACANETS/HAR-UML20/README.md

 ```

 ## Visualization of the data
-visualize_UML-HAR20.ipynb shows how to simply read the data.
+The file `visualize_UML-HAR20.ipynb` shows how to simply read the data.

 ## References